fastoch/Networking/Troubleshooting.md

 UDP in particular may have problems with recovering from duplex mismatch issues.

 When there is a mismatch, the side that is set for half duplex will see late collisions on the connection.
-But this only occurs when you're sending enough traffic.
+Keep in mind that this only occurs when you're sending enough traffic.
 A standard ping doesn't show that problem.
 But when a large amount of traffic is sent on the half duplex connection, we're getting late collisions.

 ---